A weighted one-level density of families of $L$-functions: A weighted version of the one-level density

 where the weighted one-level density function $W_G^k$ only depends on $k$ and on the symmetry type of the family $\mathcal F$.
 Note that the superscript $^k$ is an index, indicating that we are weighting with the $k$-th power of $V(L(\tfrac{1}{2}))$; in particular $W_G^k$ is not the $k$-th power of $W_G$.\\

 This kind of weighting naturally appears also in other contexts, such as Kowalski, Saha and Tsimerman's paper \cite{KowSahaTsim}.
-Given a Siegel modular form $F$ of genus 2, the authors compute the one-level density of the spinor $L$-function of $F$, with a weight $\omega ^F$ which is essentially the modulus square of the first Fourier coefficient\footnote[3]{I.e. the Fourier coefficient corresponing to the identity matrix.} of $F$.
+Given a Siegel modular form $F$ of genus 2, the authors compute the one-level density of the spinor $L$-functions of $F$, with a weight $\omega ^F$ which is essentially the modulus square of the first Fourier coefficient\footnote[4]{I.e. the Fourier coefficient corresponing to the identity matrix.} of $F$.
 This family is expected to be orthogonal, but with this weight one does not obtain the usual kernel $W_O$.
 This discrepancy can be explained by B\"ocherer's conjecture \cite{Bocherer, surveyBocherer} (now proved by Furusawa and Morimoto \cite{FM}), which claims that $\omega^F$ is proportional to the central value $L(\frac{1}{2},F)$.
 To be more precise, it says that $\omega^F\approx L(\frac{1}{2},F)L(\frac{1}{2},F\times\chi_4)$.
-Since $L(\frac{1}{2},F\times\chi_4)$ is \lq\lq uncorrelated'' with $L(s,F)$ and with its zeros, then the kernel they obtained is indeed $W_{SO^+}^1$ (see e.g. equation (\ref{aggiuntaperkowalski})\footnote[4]{In \cite{KowSahaTsim} the kernel is written as $1-\frac{\delta_0}{2}$, which is equivalent to $W_{SO^+}^1$ for test functions whose Fourier transforms are supported in $[-1,1]$, which is an assumption in \cite{KowSahaTsim}.} and note that weighting with $L(\frac{1}{2},F)^k$ the odd part of the family does not contribute, if $k>0$).
+Since $L(\frac{1}{2},F\times\chi_4)$ is \lq\lq uncorrelated'' with $L(s,F)$ and with its zeros, then the kernel they obtained is indeed $W_{SO^+}^1$ (see e.g. equation (\ref{aggiuntaperkowalski})\footnote[5]{In \cite{KowSahaTsim} the kernel is written as $1-\frac{\delta_0}{2}$, which is equivalent to $W_{SO^+}^1$ for test functions whose Fourier transforms are supported in $[-1,1]$, which is an assumption in \cite{KowSahaTsim}.} and note that weighting with $L(\frac{1}{2},F)^k$ the odd part of the family does not contribute, if $k>0$).
 Moreover, they notice that this kernel is the one that arises from symplectic symmetry types.
-Thus, the symmetry of the family jumps from $O$ to $U\!Sp$, after weighting with $\omega^F$.
+Thus, the symmetry of the family jumps from $O$ to $U\!Sp$, after weighting with $\omega^F$ (see also \cite{KnightlyReno, Sugiyama} for other examples where this phenomenon of change of symmetry type is observed).
 This transition can be seen as a particular case of equation (\ref{jonmie1}) below, which conjecturally predicts a relation between the weighted one-level density functions of different symmetry types.